liyao0123/SoftwareEngineering2021Desk3/README.md

   `git clone https://github.com/liyao0123/SoftwareEngineering2021Desk3.git`
 2. change directory into the application folder
   `cd SoftwareEngineering2021Desk3/application`
-3. modify the variables(especially host as your own ip if you test with a remote server) defined in env.env, or leave it as it is if you just want to test this application locally
+3. modify the variables defined in env.env, or leave it as it is if you just want to test this application locally.
+   If you want to deploy this project with a remote server, you need to do two things.
+   1)change the host in env.env file as your own server ip
+   2)add a security group rule and open the 3000 port so that you could load our dynamic earth.
 4. run bash build.sh
   `./build.sh`